paulsabong/battleship_game/README.md

 ### How to install and run the game
 * Ensure you have MATLAB and Git installed to your computer
 * Run your Terminal
-* Ensure that you are in the desktop file director
+* Ensure that you are in the Desktop file directory
 ```
 ls
 cd ~/Desktop